isomerpages/moe-unitysec/_students/Sports and Games/Football.md

 <p>Unity Secondary’s Football CCA is more than just a sports program—it’s
 a vibrant community of students, parents, and teachers committed to growth, teamwork, and sportsmanship.
-We invite students who are ready to challenge themselves, create lifelong memories, and contribute to Unity Secondary’s proud football legacy.</p>
+We invite students who are ready to challenge themselves, create lifelong memories, and contribute to Unity Secondary School's proud football legacy.</p>
 <p>Together, let’s inspire the champions of tomorrow, both on the field and
 beyond.</p>
 </td>